 Nourish Blood & Yin

 During this phase the Yin and Blood need to be rebuilt and strengthened to fill the Chong and Ren Mai in preparation for conception by promoting the rise of estrogen, the growth of healthy egg follicles and building a thick uterine lining.
-The Heart Shen must be calm to communicate effectively with the Uterus via the Bao Mai to orchestrate all of these changes in a timely fashion.
+The Heart Shen must be calm to communicate effectively with the Uterus via the Bao Mai to orchestrate these changes in a timely fashion.

 Timing: From cycle day 5 to a day or two before ovulation, which should be around day 8-14 (depending on when they normally ovulate), or when fertile mucus appears, or an ovulation predictor test shows high fertility, they should switch to the ovulation phase herbs.